Azgeb/VisionWhys/README.md

 └── requirements.txt     # Dependencies
 ```

+## Limitations 🚧

+One notable limitation of the current implementation is the inability to dynamically determine the optimal radius for the highlight circle.
+During testing, all predefined radii were either too large or too small, and the results consistently produced similar outcomes regardless of the chosen radius.
+This suggests that the system lacks the capability to adaptively adjust the circle size based on context or input data.

+Future improvements could focus on implementing a mechanism to calculate the radius dynamically, ensuring better adaptability and precision

 ## 🔧 Advanced Usage

 - Add more prompts in `config/config.py` by extending the `AVAILABLE_PROMPTS` dictionary